nymea/nymea-plugins/doorbird/README.md

 	* Switching door relays
 	* No internet connection required

+NOTE: This plug-in does not handle any video- or audio stream.

 ## Requirements

 * The DoorBird device must be in the same local area network as nymea.
-* The router must not block avahi/zeroconf multicast messages.
+* The router must not block ZeroConf/mDNS multicast messages.
 * TCP Sockets on port 80 must not be blocked by the router.
 * The user must have the permission to act as DoorBird API-operator.
 	* You can check the permissions in the DoorBird app.